Survival: Historical concepts of survival

 Historical references to survival cover aspects ranging from individual survival to that of empires, civilization, and of the human race as a whole.
 The concept is also applied to non-living and non-physical things.
 In engineering, the term can be used to mean "the continued ability of the system to perform the desired function".
 In law, it often refers to a holder of a legal interest who outlives another with whom that interest is shared, such as a surviving spouse, or to the interest itself, such as a right of survivorship.
+In the United States, a designated survivor is a named individual in the presidential line of succession, chosen to stay at an undisclosed secure location, away from events such as State of the Union addresses and presidential inaugurations, to prevent a hypothetical decapitation of the government and to safeguard continuity in the office of the president in the event the president along with the vice president and multiple other officials in the presidential line of succession die in a mass-casualty incident.
+Congress also designates members of the Senate and House, one from each party to become their own "designated survivor" to maintain the existence of Congress in the event of a mass-casualty event.

 With respect to the human consciousness, particularly when discussed in connection with the concept of a soul or spirit, survival can refer to life after death: